 Emergency Blanket

-Emergency blankets are way over hyped and most people have a completely wrong notion of how, when and why to use them.
+Emergency blankets are way over-hyped, and most people have a completely wrong notion of how, when and why to use them.
 We’re going to fix that today.

-What is An Emergency Blanket?
+What is an Emergency Blanket?

-An emergency blanket is usually very thin and made of some form of plastic.
-One side is foil lined or at least lined with some form of reflective material with the intent to reflect body heat.
-Generally, these blankets are small or typically suited for 1 person.
-The very properties that make for a small and lightweight piece of gear also means that most of these blankets are made very cheaply and of flimsy construction.
+Generally, these reflective blankets are small or typically suited for one person.
+The very properties that make for a small and lightweight piece of survival gear also mean that most emergency blankets are made cheaply and of flimsy construction.
 Great care should be taken in the quality department when buying one.

-It is indeed standard issue gear for military members.
-Even for soldiers that are on duty in the desert where you’ll find no shortage of heat.
-One may wonder why would you need something like this in the desert?
-The answer is quite simple and based purely on an emergency medical concept: with enough loss of blood, it’s difficult to maintain core body temperature.
+It is indeed standard issue gear for military members, even for soldiers on duty in the desert where you’ll find no shortage of heat.
+One may wonder why an emergency blanket is needed in the desert.
+The answer is quite simple and based purely on an emergency medical concept: with enough blood loss, it’s challenging to maintain core body temperature.

-What is An IFAK?
+What is an IFAK?

 What About My $10 Survival Blanket?

-Let’s Compare to a Real Survival Blanket
+Emergency Blanket vs a Real Survival Blanket

-Proper Ways to Use An Emergency Blanket!
+Proper Ways to Use an Emergency Blanket!

 Adding a Candle